Haddo House: Theatre

 The house has a small chapel attached.
 In the grounds is a theatre, Haddo House Hall, and rehearsal rooms, known as the Peatyards.
 Haddo House Choral & Operatic Society (HHCOS), a large and vibrant choral society formed in 1945, has its operations base there.
 For over sixty years it has been noted for its annual musical and operatic productions.

-Damages by Storm Arwen
+Damage by Storm Arwen

 In 2021, around 100,000 trees were destroyed during Storm Arwen.
 It is estimated that it will take a generation for the estate to return to its pre-storm way.